 There’s an old farmhouse down a winding road.
 I can see it plainly—white with green gables, just like in the story of Anne.
 Past the house runs a dirt driveway that splits at the elm tree and goes all the way back to the tin-covered barn.

 To the right of the house is an orchard of old, twisted apple trees that are perfect for climbing.
 There are lilacs and blossoms, fragrant in spring.
-Surrounding the house is a big yard—cherishing, protecting—where childhood unfolds, safe in its embrace.
+Surrounding the house is a big yard—cherishing, protecting—where childhood unfolds in its warm embrace.
 Beyond the yard are vast, green fields that reach to forever, and thick forests of mystery entice us to wander.

-Far back in the field, hidden from view, is a grove of maples … haunting; intriguing.
-Just like an enchanted garden, it’s guarded by a thicket and brimming with wildflowers; and its cool depths call us to come and explore.
+Far back in the field, hidden from view, is a grove of maples, haunting; intriguing.
+It’s guarded by a thicket and brimming with wildflowers, and its cool depths call us to come and explore.
 Two little adventurers, without hesitation, go into the heart of a wonderland.
 We find heroes and villains and fairy tale castles in this secret hideaway, our Promised Land.

-Little girls in swimsuits and flip-flops, we skip along the road with our faithful dog at our side.
-Over a gate and through a pasture, we hurry down into a ravine where a rambling brook of frigid water ripples and sparkles in the light.
+On hot summer days, in swimsuits and sneakers, we skip down the road, our faithful dog at our side.
+Over a gate and through a pasture to a rambling brook of frigid water that sparkles in the light.
 Splashing, swimming; lots of laughter.
 Then shivering, dripping, we warm up in the sun.
-Dragonflies; butterflies; skippers; minnows ...
-Peaceful satisfaction.
-They’re long afternoons of simple pleasures and daydreams by pools in the Garden of Eden.
+Dragonflies; butterflies; skippers; minnows; peaceful satisfaction.
+They’re long afternoons of simple pleasures and daydreams by pools in our Garden of Eden.

-Afternoon sunshine, and we’re off catching frogs at the pond down Gillespie Lane.
-With rolled up pantlegs, we wade out into murky water.
-Little splashes signal the scurry of creatures.
-Mud squishes between our toes.
-We've got smudges and creases; dirty faces and tangled hair ... what does it matter?
-We're lost in a world without time.
-Then come the kisses of raindrops, and dark clouds threaten.
+A little pond way down Gillespie Lane bids us come enjoy its treasures.
+Catching frogs and tadpoles, we’re splattered head to toe, muddy faces and hair in tangles...
+But what does it matter when we’re having such fun?
+Then come kisses of raindrops, and dark clouds threaten.
 With the rumble of thunder, we’re hurrying home.
 Flashes of lightning on blackening skies, and we dance in the downpour, carefree in the storm.

 There’s an old farmhouse down a winding road.
-I can hear it plainly, calling me back to sunny days and dusty lanes, to gardens of make believe and little girl dreams.
-Ice castles; bicycles; fairy dust trails; sneakers and hairbands; daisy tiaras … Come back with me, Sister, to those hayfields at sunset; to the pond and the forests and the songs on the wind.
+I can hear it plainly, calling me back to sunny days and dusty lanes, to gardens of make-believe and little girl dreams.
+Ice castles; bicycles; fairy dust trails; sneakers and hairbands; daisy tiaras.
+Come back with me, Sister, to those hayfields at sunset, to the brook and the forests, the ponds and the flowers and songs on the wind.

 Copyright © 2022 Sandra Grace

-Anyone who’s been within earshot of a Nova Scotia pond on a late May evening knows better than to describe the sounds heard as frogs croaking.
+Anyone who’s been within earshot of a Nova Scotia pond on a late May evening knows why they are called a chorus of frogs.
 Though these little green amphibians may grunt and grumble while lazing in the water alone on a warm afternoon, when evening falls and they come together around the shores and among the reeds, they sing.
 The cool night air fills with sweet notes, sharp and clear: nature’s choir, heralding hope and new life — the songs of spring.

 Enticed by rain showers and warmth from the sun, new leaves, tender and bright, peek out from their buds.
 Once satisfied that all is ready, they emerge quickly, as though making up for lost time.
 They clothe every shrub and tree in shades of rich green, lush and moist.
-The foliage becomes so thick — bulging — it’s as if the forests can’t contain its own, and all will burst, any minute, out of its bounds, into the fields and onto the roads.
+The foliage becomes so thick, it’s as if the forests can’t contain its own, and all will burst, any minute, out of its bounds, into the fields and onto the roads.

 Unheedingly, time advances.
 Too soon, the bright, yellow ball sinks, shimmering, into the horizon, the edge of the earth.
 Its rays sparkle like diamonds on the dancing ripples; they reach across the water, beckoning.